Flipboard/NSUserDefaultsSimulatorPerformanceBoost/README.md

 ## Contributing

 Contributions to this project are very welcome.
 Contributors to this repository must accept Flipboard’s Apache-style [Individual Contributor License Agreement (CLA)](https://docs.google.com/forms/d/1gh9y6_i8xFn6pA15PqFeye19VqasuI9-bGp_e0owy74/viewform) before any changes can be merged.

+## License

+This project is available under the BSD 3-clause license.
+See the [LICENSE file](./LICENSE) for more info.